zdfowler/diedactic/README.md

 - Optimizing the private registry to local disk communication and storage
 - Expanding `images.list` to have more meaning with optional parameters for slimming
+  - That is, add extra parameters to each line after the image name
   - Pass options to `docker-slim` to enable/disable the HTTP probe
   - Specify SWAGGER/API definition to support `docker-slim` 1.31 API scanning feature
   - Use test runners on the image for better slimming
+  - Support image tags (Only support for `:latest`, right now)
 - Update use of `klar` to a better maintained `clair` client tool
 - Performing a file-tree analysis on slimmed results to see what differs